 Franklin Resources (BEN) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the investment manager had lost 11.19% over the past month.
-This has lagged the Finance sector's loss of 3.28% and the S&P 500's loss of 2.45% in that time.
+Coming into today, shares of the investment manager had lost 6.23% in the past month.
+In that same time, the Finance sector gained 2.23%, while the S&P 500 gained 5.65%.

-Wall Street will be looking for positivity from Franklin Resources as it approaches its next earnings report date.
+Franklin Resources will be looking to display strength as it nears its next earnings release.
 On that day, Franklin Resources is projected to report earnings of $0.82 per share, which would represent year-over-year growth of 3.8%.
 Our most recent consensus estimate is calling for quarterly revenue of $2.13 billion, up 2.47% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.69 per share and revenue of $8.64 billion.
-These totals would mark changes of -1.34% and +2.53%, respectively, from last year.
+BEN's full-year Zacks Consensus Estimates are calling for earnings of $3.69 per share and revenue of $8.64 billion.
+These results would represent year-over-year changes of -1.34% and +2.53%, respectively.

-Investors should also note any recent changes to analyst estimates for Franklin Resources.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors might also notice recent changes to analyst estimates for Franklin Resources.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.28% lower.
-Franklin Resources currently has a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 1.44% lower within the past month.
+Franklin Resources is currently a Zacks Rank #3 (Hold).

-Investors should also note Franklin Resources's current valuation metrics, including its Forward P/E ratio of 7.55.
-For comparison, its industry has an average Forward P/E of 10.5, which means Franklin Resources is trading at a discount to the group.
+In terms of valuation, Franklin Resources is currently trading at a Forward P/E ratio of 7.37.
+This valuation marks a discount compared to its industry's average Forward P/E of 10.76.

-Also, we should mention that BEN has a PEG ratio of 1.8.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Financial - Investment Management stocks are, on average, holding a PEG ratio of 0.88 based on yesterday's closing prices.
+We can also see that BEN currently has a PEG ratio of 1.76.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Financial - Investment Management was holding an average PEG ratio of 0.8 at yesterday's closing price.

 Click to get this free report